aiyebelehinRuth/LITA-Class-project/README.md

 ### Project Title: E commerce sales analysis
 ### Project Overview: we were taught the foundations of data, storing of data, how to generate data,Data structures,the importance of data analysis,how to understand the interface of microsoft excel,career paths in data analysis,data entry in excel,Excel functions,strutured query language and power BI.
 ### Data Sources: SQL, Access, Web.
+### Tools Used
+microsoftExcel for data cleaning, Analysis and Visualization.
+SQL- Structured Query Language for querying of data.
+Github for portfolio building.